As California burns, the winds arrive and the lights go out

 While the two mammoth Bay Area fires were largely contained after burning for three weeks, firefighters struggled to corral several other major blazes ahead of the expected winds.
 Evacuation orders were expanded to more mountain communities Monday as the largest blaze, the Creek Fire, churned through the Sierra National Forest in Central California.

 It was one of many recent major fires that has displayed terrifyingly swift movement.
-The fire moved 15 miles (24 kilometers) in a single day during the weekend and burned 56 square miles (145.04 square kilometers).
-Since starting Friday from an unknown cause. it has burned 212 square miles (549 square kilometers).
+The fire moved 15 miles in a single day during the weekend and burned 56 square miles.
+Since starting Friday from an unknown cause. it has burned 212 square miles.

 Debra Rios wasn't home Monday when the order came to evacuate her hometown of Auberry, just northeast of Fresno.
 Sheriff's deputies went to her ranch property to pick up her 92-year-old mother, Shirley MacLean.
 They reunited at an evacuation center.